top of page

 The most popular choice for bay windows in Suffolk's period properties.
 Full height shutters run the entire height of the window and are fitted panel by panel across the bay.
 Each panel operates independently, giving you precise control over light in each section of the bay.

 In Victorian properties in Bury St Edmunds and Woodbridge, full height shutters in a bay window are one of the most striking and period-appropriate treatments available.
+Read our complete dedicated guide to Victorian shutters for bay windows in Suffolk.

 Tier-on-tier shutters